marobi/Pico_6502_v4/README.md

 ^R : reset the 6502 processor.

-^L : toggle statistics output, currently the clock-speed.
+^L : toggle statistics output, currently the clock-speed is printed.

 ^D : dump the 16 VDU registers.

 When the 6502 executes a BRK, its registers are dumped and the EWOZ monitor is reentered.
+The ROMs are write-protected and can not be overwritten by the 6502.

 At 0xF000 u will find the mini assembler/disassembler